RaspAP/raspap-docs/docs/faq.md

 ![](https://user-images.githubusercontent.com/229399/147815548-a16ef105-230b-4e89-a4e6-69abba51b92a.png){: style="width:276px"}

-Next, you may check the WireGuard service status by executing `sudo systemctl status wg-quick@wg0.service` from the bash shell.
+Next, you may check the WireGuard service status by executing `sudo systemctl status wg-quick@wg0.service` from the shell, like so:

 ```
 $ sudo systemctl status wg-quick@wg0.service